pydmt.builders package

 this method actually does the building Just do whatever you want here.
 Options are: - Write pure python code - Call native code - Call external programs - A combination of the above If there are any problems then throw an exception.
 Try not to segfault the interpreter in this method…:)

-get_sources() List[Node][source]
+get_sources() list[Node][source]

 return the name of the source files for this builder If the builder takes a whole folder the list all the filers in that folder.
 If a built takes all the .py files in a folder then list those.
 In the current implementation this method is not really that important because it is not used to calculate the signature of the input to the build.
 The @get_signature method is use for that.
 In the future the get_signature method will go away.

-get_targets() List[Node][source]
+get_targets() list[Node][source]

 return list of targets

-yield_results() Generator[Tuple[str, str], None, None][source]
+yield_results() Generator[tuple[str, str], None, None][source]

 Return the signatures and names of results :return: